Ultracold Neutron Guide-Coating Facility at U.Winnipeg: The Facility

-The target rastering system must be removed in order to mount each substrate.
-After targets have been machined, they are wiped clean using ethanol, and ultrasonic cleaned in de-ionized water for 15 minutes, then being rinsed and left to dry.
+Coating substrates are loaded first in the carriage system and pushed all the way to left of the coating chamber as shown in Figure \ref{fig:chamberschematic}.
+Then the target is attached to one end of the wobble stick and loaded into the chamber and connected to the raster motion system described above.
+After targets have been machined, they are wiped clean using ethanol, and ultrasonic cleaned in de-ionized water for 15 minutes, rinsed in DI water, and left to air dry.
+The target is always ``laser cleaned'', having the laser ablate material from the full target raster ellipse, before allowing the substrate to pass over the laser ablation plume.
+This prevents target surface contaminates from being part of the coating.
 After ablating a target, it must be cleaned again to have a flat surface for ablation.
 The target is sanded flat using 800 grit SiC sandpaper, and rinsed and ultrasonic cleaned again.
-A target can be re-used and cleaned like this two to four times before another target must be made.
+A target can be re-used and cleaned until it is too thin to provide enough carbon for a coating and it must be remade.